helium/HIP/0000-increase-iot-uplink-cost.md

 This HIP proposes to change the per packet cost of transferring messages on the Helium IOT Network from **1 Data Credit (DC) per 24-byte packet** to **10 Data Credits per 24-byte packet** to increase the network's short-term financial sustainability.

-We recognise a longer term variable price needs to be saught for long-term finacial stability, as any change to DC pricing does not offer and long term solutions.
+We recognise a longer term variable price needs to be saught for long-term finacial stability, as any change to DC pricing does not offer a long term solution to DC pricing.

 ## Motivation